 OR WAIT null SECS

-LCGC, the leading resource for separation scientists, is proud to announce that Milton L. Lee and Debby Mangelings are the winners of the ninth annual LCGC Lifetime Achievement and Emerging Leader in Chromatography Awards, respectively.
-Lee and Mangelings will be honored in a symposium as part of the technical program at the Pittcon 2016 conference in Atlanta, Georgia, on Monday, March 6, 2016.
+LCGC, the leading resource for separation scientists, is proud to announce that Pat Sandra and Deirdre Cabooter are the winners of the 10th annual LCGC Lifetime Achievement and Emerging Leader in Chromatography Awards, respectively.
+Sandra and Cabooter will be honored in a symposium as part of the technical program at the Pittcon 2017 conference in Chicago, in March 2017.

 The Lifetime Achievement Award